 1.1 What is Website Testing?

-Website testing is a systematic process used to identify and fix issues that could affect the functionality, usability, performance, and security of a website.
+Website testing is a systematic process used by a web testing company to identify and fix issues that could affect the functionality, usability, performance, and security of a website.
 It ensures that a website meets the specified requirements and performs as expected under various conditions.

 1.2 Importance of Website Testing